Scientific studies and research

 A pain-free approach

-The Neurac-method combines two key paths:
+The Neurac Method combines two main paths:

-Therapy and Exercise
+Therapy & Exercise

 Neurac Therapy